 Credit: @d.motyckova on Instagram

-With the treasure trove of Persian culture dating more than 4000 years old, there are endless of things that you can do here during Ramadan.
+With the treasure trove of Persian culture dating more than 4000 years old, there are endless numbers of things that you can do here during Ramadan.
 Immerse in the local culture and marvel at the sights and sounds at Vakil Bazaar!

 3. Bandar Seri Begawan, Brunei

-Credit: chris_gastardo on Instagram
+Credit: @chris_gastardo on Instagram

-One of the most underrated travel destination in Southeast Asia is the capital of Brunei, and this beautiful country has so much to offer!
+One of the most underrated travel destinations in Southeast Asia is the capital of Brunei, and this beautiful country has so much to offer!
 Take a breather from the hustle and bustle of city life and immerse yourself in the beauty of Tasek Lama Recreational Park.
 You can also experience a taste of the rainforest in this small sultanate of Borneo.

-Credit: faz.rin on Instagram
+Credit: @faz.rin on Instagram

 For a peek into the local life, visit places such as Kampong Ayer (Ayer Village) and Tamu Kianggeh (Kianggeh market).
 Drop by their Gerai Ramadan before ending your day with iftar and Tarawih at Omar Ali Saifuddien Mosque which overlooks the river😌